Restoring with a Dental Implant and Crown vs. a Dental Bridge

 With all of these advantages, a bridge does come with some drawbacks.
 A dental bridge requires anchors.
 The anchor can be any combination of healthy natural teeth or implants.
 In order to place crowns over the healthy teeth to serve as anchors, we are required to reduce and reshape an otherwise healthy tooth.
 Altering a healthy tooth when you don’t need to is not ideal.
 Additionally, though we restore the missing tooth, we are not restoring the connection to the jawbone beneath.
 The bone will not receive the exercise it requires from the tooth and will atrophy.

-Restoring a Missing Tooth with A Dental Implant and Crown
+Restoring a Missing Tooth with A Dental Implant and Dental Crown

 Restoring a missing tooth with a dental implant and crown is also an excellent option for replacing missing teeth with fewer drawbacks.
 A dental implant is a titanium or ceramic post that we surgically embed in your jawbone to reestablish the connection between the bone and tooth similarly to a tooth root.
 In fact, this process is a true restoration because we are rebuilding and recreating the same process of your natural tooth you once had.
 Additionally, a dental implant and crown combination does not require the alteration of neighboring teeth to place, it is a fully independent unit.